KevinOchs/ROS_hexapod/README.md

 This is my implementation of a hexapod functioning in the ROS framework.
 It is still very much a work in progress and I am still actively developing it.
 Its current capabilities are up to 2D mapping its environment.
 Full navigation stack compliance will be pushed up in mid-May 2015.

+Gait style is a simple sinusoidal tripod gait.
+I chose it due to its simplicity and smooth transitions between steps.

 * Author: Kevin M. Ochs
 * Contributor: Renée Love

 ## 2. Expected Hardware

 * Primesense Sensor or Asus Xtion
-* IMU (Current master branch uses a Phidgets 3/3/3 Spatial
+* IMU (Current master branch uses a Phidgets 3/3/3 Spatial.
+Current PhantomX branch uses CHR-UM7)

 ## 3. Dependencies